-On the same day as the in-school suspension decision, the principal or their designee shall make reasonable efforts to notify the parent/guardian orally of the disciplinary offense, the reasons for concluding that the student committed the infraction, and the length of the in-school suspension.
+On the same day as the in-school suspension decision, the principal or their designee shall make reasonable efforts to notify the parent/adult supporter orally of the disciplinary offense, the reasons for concluding that the student committed the infraction, and the length of the in-school suspension.

-On the day of the suspension, the principal or their designee shall send written notification (by hand-delivery, certified mail, first class mail or email) to the student and parent/guardian including the reason and the length of the in-school suspension, and inviting the parent/guardian to a meeting if the meeting has not already occurred.
+On the day of the suspension, the principal or their designee shall send written notification (by hand-delivery, certified mail, first class mail or email) to the student and parent/adult supporter including the reason and the length of the in-school suspension, and inviting the parent/adult supporter to a meeting if the meeting has not already occurred.
 The notice shall be in English and the primary language of the home if another language is identified in the home language survey, or by other means, as appropriate.

-Parent/Guardian Meeting
+Parent/adult supporter Meeting